aimtiaz11/customer-api-raml/README.md

 This means that the API client will need to read the pagination attributes such as `pageSize`, `totalPages`, `first` and `last` to determine how many subsequent requests to make to extract the complete collection of the customer resource.

-#### 4.1.2 Conditional Requests
+#### 4.1.2 Automated API calls to retrieve all customer

-Conditional requests allow API client to validate whether their cached copy of the customer resource or collection is valid or not.
-It makes use of the `ETag`/`If-None-Match` headers for single resource and `Last-Modified`/`If-Modified-Since` for collections.

-### 4.1.2.2 Conditional Request for resource

-API client will need to cache or store the `ETag` header value of the HTTP 200 OK Response and pass that to subsequent `GET /api/v1/customer/{customerId}` requests using a `If-None-Match` header.

-If the server determines that the resource has been modified based on the `If-None-Match` header value, then will respond with a HTTP 200 OK with the body containing the new Customer resource.

-If the resource has not been modified, the API server will respond with a HTTP 304 Not Modified with empty body.

-### 4.1.2.2 Conditional Request for collection

-When automated API consumers will try to consume the API, they will need to perform an initial load of the full customer dataset.
+When automated API consumers will try to consume the API to fetch all customers, they will need to first perform an initial load of the full customer dataset.
 This will need to happen by iterating through all the pages of customer result set in one iteration.
+The API client will need to note the start timestamp of the first API call.

-In second iteration, the API consumer will only want records that have been updated.
-So after the initial data load, the API consumer will need to pass the `If-Modified-Since` with the value since the last time the API call was made.
-This will return those customer resources that have been updated since the last API call.
+In all subsequent API calls (scheduled at regular interval or otherwise), the API consumer will only want records that have been updated since the last time the entire list was loaded.
+So after the initial data load, the API consumer will need to pass the `lastUpdated` query parameter with the value since the last time the API call was made.
+This will return those customer resources that have been updated since the last time API call was made.

-Both the pagination feature and conditional request feature will help prevent server and network from being overloaded by expensive API calls and allow the automated API client to make fewer API calls to fetch full result set.
+The ability to restrict result sets of collections by `lastUpdated` and pagination features allow us to prevent network and server overload by expensive API calls to retrieve collections.

 ### 4.2 Mobile and IoT integration (use case 2)